BugraUckol/raceline-generation/3d/body_rates_wrt_path.md

 $\vec\omega_{B/P} = \vec\omega_{B/E} - \vec\omega_{P/E}$

 This vector equation can be resolved in any frame.
 However, input of the system is easier to express on the body frame, thus, $F_B$ is the natural candidate.
-Since $\bar\omega_{P/E}^{(B)}$ do not exist directly it must be found using the relation below
+Since $\bar\omega_{P/E}^{(B)}$ do not exist directly it must be found using the relation below (Equation 3.2.9 in ME502 lecture notes)

 $\bar\omega_{P/E}^{(B)} = \hat{C}_{BP}^{(B),T} \bar\omega_{P/E}^{(P)}$